-For instance, they might buy the wrong ticket and travel to an unknown place where there is no place to escape, save the way you came.
-Or, they can get on the wrong train, which also lands them in a similar situation.
-When you end up in an unknown city all alone, you can feel upset and embarrassed, to say the least.
+For instance, they might buy the wrong ticket and travel to an unknown place where there is no place to escape, save the way they came.
+Or, they can get on the wrong train, which lands them in a similar situation.
+You can feel upset and embarrassed when you end up in an unknown city alone.

-One of the best solo travel tips here is to always think before doing something.
-This is crucial when you are traveling alone, and you have less knowledge of the city, or it’s entirely new to you.
+One of the best solo travel tips here is always thinking before doing something.
+This is crucial when traveling alone, and you have less knowledge of the city, or it’s entirely new.

 If the ticket tellers do not understand your language, give them your destination and desired departure timings in writing.
-Point to signs, or rail maps.
-And be EXTRA sure that you’re on the right platform at the right time for the right train!
+Point to signs or rail maps.
+And be EXTRA sure you’re on the right platform at the right time for the right train!

 4. Wrong Food Order

-In such an awkward situation, you can’t throw the food because you are in a restaurant, and in some cultures or certain types of restaurants (think fast food) returning the dish is easier said than done – especially if none of you speak the same lingo.
-So, you are left forcing yourself to eat something you don’t want, just to avoid embarrassment.
+In such an awkward situation, you can’t throw the food because you are in a restaurant, and in some cultures or certain types of restaurants (think fast food), returning the dish is easier said than done – especially if none of you speak the same vocabulary.
+So, you are forced to eat something you don’t want to avoid embarrassment.

 The situation can be horrible, especially if you are a vegan and what comes is more than 50% meat.
 The best solution here is to learn some keywords regarding recipes and ingredients in your destination’s native language or have a translation app handy.
 You can always write it down on paper and convey it to the chef, but who knows if they can understand your writing?

 So, are you traveling to France, Germany, or Japan?
-Don’t only research the best restaurants there, but also explore the best dishes and how to order them.
+Research the best restaurants there, and explore the best dishes and how to order them.

 5. Unexpected Strangers

-Even worse, you may find yourself the victim of a violent crime, and nothing will ruin your trip more than being murdered – this I promise.
+Even worse, you may be the victim of a violent crime, and nothing will ruin your trip more than being murdered – this, I promise.

 This may land you in a terrible situation (especially if you’re dead), and in most cases, you’ll not have any other option than to contact the local police.
 The situation might ruin your experience in the city, making you hate traveling there ever again.